Nupe

 It is a tradition in Nupe land to welcome visitors with delicious meals from rice and fish soup.
 Also, during ceremonies such as naming or marriage ceremonies as well as festivals like Sallah (end of Ramadan) Id-El-fir or Id-Kabir celebrations, rice feast is a common feature.

-READ ALSO Nupe songs
+READ ALSO Kantigi biography

 Other food types include mashed meal “eje boci” which Hausas refers to as “tuwo” from – sorghum, millet, and maize.
 These are served on alternate basis with beans, cooked yam, potatoes and garri.
 Sometimes beans is mixed with “Yiwara” (ground sorghum) or millet sprinked on beans after conversion into paste form.
 Other common foods are porridge from millet, sorghum or maize called “Kunu”.
 This is consumed along with certain snacks like akara (bean cake), “masa” sorghum cake, “mashe” (early millet cake) or “Dankuwa” special confectionery from acombination of fried ground nut and maize and lastly Kuli-Kuli made from groundnut after extraction of groundnut oil, where the paste from that process is fried; this is popular with students as African “biscuit”.
 These snacks are very important in Nupeland because they facilitate “casual” eating especially among children when they like to soak garri and drink along with these snacks of interest.
 Most significantly, they are used to take breakfast when served as porridge.